LogtalkDotOrg/logtalk3/manuals/sources/userman/features.rst

    application and its problem domain, turning the writing and maintenance of programming easier and more productive.

-   In a more pragmatically view, Logtalk objects provide Prolog with the possibility of defining several namespaces, instead of the traditional Prolog single database, addressing some of the needs of large software projects.
+   From a pragmatic perspective, Logtalk objects provide Prolog with the possibility of defining several namespaces, instead of the traditional Prolog single database, addressing some of the needs of large software projects.

 .. _features_events: